jet/equinox/README.md

 - was initially generalised and extracted from working code using ESDB in (by most measures) a successful startup written in a mix of F# and C# by the usual mix of devs, experience levels, awareness of event sourcing patterns and language/domain backgrounds
 - for a long time only had its MemoryStore as the thing to force it to be store agnostic
 - did not fundamentally change to add idiomatic support for a Document database (CosmosDB)
-- will not fundamentally change to add idiomatic support for DynamoDB
+- did not change to add idiomatic support for DynamoDB
 - can and has been used at every stage in an e-commerce pipeline
 - is presently aligning pretty neatly with diverse domains without any changes/extensions, both for me and others